Canadadry/pml/readme.md

  - `Text` : to write text
  - `Image` : to draw an image
  - `Vector` : to draw a svg image
+ - `Paragraph` : to draw a pragraph of text.
+Which feature multiple style text (changing color and font) and cariage return

  ### Properties